react-hook-form/react-hook-form/examples/README.md

 ## Examples

-you can view the source code within the folder or visit code sand box to see how it works.
+You can view the source code for most examples within their folder, or visit Code Sandbox to see how the example works live.

 | Name                                    | Link                                                                                 |
 | --------------------------------------- | ------------------------------------------------------------------------------------ |